TestJavaDev/java-resources/docs/3_data_structures/2_Arrays/9_Challenge_9.md

 }
 {% endhighlight %}

-Explanation #
+## Explanation
 In this solution, we iterate over the entire given array and copy all negative numbers to a newly created array and then positive ones to this array.
 In the end, copy them into the original array.

-Time Complexity #
+## Time Complexity
-Since the given array is iterated over thrice in non-nested loops, the time complexity of this solution is O(n)O(n).
+Since the given array is iterated over thrice in non-nested loops, the time complexity of this solution is O(n).
 Space complexity increased in this case as the new array is created.

 ## Solution# 2: Re-arranging in Place